 Access to our main stage productions, and the creative teams behind them

-If this sounds like something you would like to be a part of, please express your interest by 30th November 2020.
+If this sounds like something you would like to be a part of, please express your interest via the link below.

 Grace completed her Masters in Applied Theatre at the Royal Central School of Speech and Drama in 2016.
 An Honours graduate from the National University of Singapore’s Theatre Studies Program (2009), she also holds a Postgraduate Diploma in Education from the National Institute of Education (Singapore) and taught Language Arts at St Margaret’s Secondary School between 2010-2013.
 In 2017, Grace was the International Artist in Residence at Graeae Theatre Company (London); UK’s flagship disability led inclusive theatre company.